spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

 :ref:`-hprovide-`                      Injects an ``HList`` of values into a directive, which provides them as
                                        extractions
+:ref:`-jsonpWithParameter-`            Wraps its inner Route with JSONP support :ref:`-listDirectoryContents-`         Completes GET requests with a unified listing of the contents of one or more
+                                       given directories
-:ref:`-jsonpWithParameter-`            Wraps its inner Route with JSONP support :ref:`-logHttpResponse-`               Produces a log entry for every ``HttpResponse`` coming back from its inner Route :ref:`-logRequest-`                    Produces a log entry for every incoming request :ref:`-logRequestResponse-`            Produces a log entry for every request and corresponding response or rejection
+:ref:`-logRequest-`                    Produces a log entry for every incoming request :ref:`-logRequestResponse-`            Produces a log entry for every response or rejection coming back from its inner
-                                       coming back from its inner Route :ref:`-logRouteResponse-`              Produces a log entry for every response or rejection coming back from its inner route :ref:`-mapHttpResponse-`               Transforms the ``HttpResponse`` coming back from its inner Route :ref:`-mapHttpResponseEntity-`         Transforms the entity of the ``HttpResponse`` coming back from its inner Route
+                                       route, allowing for coalescing with the corresponding request :ref:`-logResponse-`                   Produces a log entry for every response or rejection coming back from its inner route :ref:`-mapHttpResponse-`               Transforms the ``HttpResponse`` coming back from its inner Route :ref:`-mapHttpResponseEntity-`         Transforms the entity of the ``HttpResponse`` coming back from its inner Route